Searching For a Havana Tourists Rarely See

 3. Go for ice cream and don’t mind the lines

 One of the largest ice cream parlors in the world takes up a tree-lined block in Vedado.
-Coppelia’s sits in the midst of a lush urban park of the same name.
-Entrance to the path that leads to the ice creamery is watched over by a uniformed guard, and lines snake down the street and around the corner in both directions.
+Coppelia sits in the midst of a lush urban park of the same name.
+The entrance to the path that leads to the ice creamery is watched over by a uniformed guard and lines snake down the street and around the corner in both directions.
 People are queued up as if at Disney World.
 I estimate an hour wait.

 Coppelia’s serves up to 35,000 people and 4,000 gallons every day.

 As we hesitate, trying to decide if ice cream is worth standing beneath a blistering sun for so long, the guard approaches us.
 “Are you paying with CUCs?” he asks.
 CUCs (pronounced “kooks”) are Convertible Cuban Pesos, created by the government for tourists.
 One CUC = 1 U.S. dollar.

 In contrast, Cuban residents use Cuban Pesos (CUP).
 One CUP = .25 U.S. dollar, roughly a quarter.
 Later in the trip, we learn that the least expensive restaurants are the ones whose menus list prices in CUPs.